Guide for Solo Female Travel – New York City

 I recently spent four days in New York City as a solo female traveller and I did this for two reasons, I love New York and because I wanted to prove that I could do it by myself.

-When thinking of solo female travel New York may seem daunting, surprisingly it is a city I felt very safe in.
+When thinking of solo female travel, New York City may seem daunting, surprisingly it is a city I felt very safe in.
+As a female travelling alone, New York would have to be one of my most memorable travel experiences.

 Travelling Solo to New York City